HKUST-Aerial-Robotics/ublox_driver/README.md

 source ~/catkin_ws/devel/setup.bash
 ```
 ## 3. Run with your u-blox receiver
 Our software can take the serial stream from the u-blox receiver as an input source.
-Before running the package, you need to configure your receiver using [u-center](https://www.u-blox.com/en/product/u-center) to output at least `UBX-RXM-RAWX`, `UBX-RXM-SFRBX` and `UBX-NAV-PVT` messages to a specific serial port.
+Before running the package, you need to configure your receiver using [u-center](https://www.u-blox.com/en/product/u-center) to output at least `UBX-RXM-RAWX`, `UBX-RXM-SFRBX` and `UBX-NAV-PVT` messages to a specific serial port (a sample config used in our system can be found at *config/ucenter_config_f9p_gvins.txt*).
 Then connecting your computer(Linux) with the receiver, make sure the serial port appears as a file in the `/dev/` directory.
 Then add your account to `dialout` group to obtain permission on serial r/w operation via (no need to substitute $USER):
 ```
 sudo usermod -aG dialout $USER
 ```